Spider-Man: Homecoming: Plot

 Parker and Ned study a weapon Brice left behind, removing its power core.
 When a tracking device on Schultz leads to Maryland, Parker rejoins the decathlon team and accompanies them to Washington, D.C. for their national tournament.
 Ned and Parker disable the tracker Stark implanted in the Spider-Man suit, and unlock its advanced features.
 Parker tries to stop Toomes from stealing weapons from a DODC truck but is trapped inside, causing him to miss the decathlon tournament.
 When he discovers that the power core is an unstable Chitauri grenade, he races to the Washington Monument, where the core is activated and explodes, trapping Ned and their friends in an elevator.
 Parker saves them, including his classmate and crush Liz.
-Days later, in New York City, aboard the Staten Island Ferry, Parker captures Toomes' new buyer Mac Gargan but Toomes escapes and a malfunctioning weapon tears the ferry in half.
-Stark helps Parker save the passengers and confiscates his suit as punishment for his recklessness.
+Days later, in New York City, aboard the Staten Island Ferry, Parker captures Toomes's new buyer Mac Gargan but Toomes escapes and a malfunctioning weapon tears the ferry in half.
+Stark helps Parker save the passengers, but confiscates his suit as punishment for his recklessness.

-Parker returns to his high school life, and asks Liz to go to the homecoming dance with him.
+Parker returns to his high school life and asks Liz to go to the homecoming dance with him.
 On the night of the dance, he discovers that Toomes is Liz's father.
 Deducing Parker's secret identity, Toomes threatens him.
 Parker realizes Toomes is planning to hijack a DODC plane transporting weapons from Avengers Tower to the team's new headquarters in Upstate New York.
-He leaves the dance, dons his old homemade Spider-Man suit, and races to Toomes' lair.
+He leaves the dance and dons his old homemade Spider-Man suit.
 Though he is ambushed outside by Schultz, he defeats him with Ned's help.
-Inside, Toomes attacks Parker, destroying the building's support columns, and leaves Parker to die, trapped in the rubble of the collapsed building.
-Parker escapes and intercepts the plane, steering it to crash on the beach at Coney Island.
-He and Toomes continue fighting, ending with Parker saving Toomes' life after the damaged Vulture suit explodes.
+He races to Toomes's lair, where Toomes attacks Parker, destroying the building's support columns, and leaves Parker to die, trapped in the rubble of the collapsed building.
+Gaining the motivation from his inner strength, Parker escapes and intercepts the plane, steering it to crash on the beach at Coney Island.
+He and Toomes continue fighting, ending with Parker saving Toomes's life after the damaged Vulture suit explodes.
 Parker leaves Toomes for the police along with the plane's cargo.
 After her father's arrest, Liz moves away.
 Parker declines an invitation from Stark to join the Avengers full time, and Stark proposes to Pepper Potts.
 Stark also returns the Spider-Man suit to Parker, who puts it on just as his aunt May walks in.